Bren2010/draft-mimi-ds/draft-mcmillion-mimi-delivery-service.md

 the order that the messages were sequenced and should be processed.

 The hub MAY proactively push `ReceiveResponse` structures to a following Service Provider.
+The hub has complete discretion in which epochs it provides in `hints`, and when it pushes `ReceiveResponse` structures.
+In a group with encrypted handshake messages, the hub may choose to use these features sparingly.
+In a group with unencrypted handshake messages, the hub will have a clearer view of which messages need to be delivered to which follower Service Providers and can act on that.

-When processing Commits, users MUST ignore Commits with an invalid `group_info`.
+When processing Commits, users MUST ignore Commits where `next_partition_key` or `group_info` does not match what was expected.

 ## External Joins